Stephen Kahn: Professional career

-Seattle Mariners

 He began his professional career in 2005, playing for the AZL Mariners in one game and the Short-Season Everett AquaSox, appearing in 17 games.
 Kahn made his Short-Season debut on July 30 and gave-up three runs in one inning pitched.
 He finished fourth in the Northwest League with 14 saves and recorded saves in nine consecutive relief appearances from July 31 to August 17, allowing only one run in nine innings of work.
 He played in the post-season with the Class-A Wisconsin Timber Rattlers of the Midwest League.

 In 2006, he played for the Class-A Advanced Inland Empire 66ers and the Double-A San Antonio Missions.
 He made 20 appearances for the 66ers, going 2-0 with a 1.95 ERA.
 However, in 31 games for the Missions, he went 1-3 with a 6.23 ERA.
 He played for the Peoria Javelinas in the Arizona Fall League.
 He was named an Arizona Fall League Rising Star during his time in the AFL.
 He played for the Cardenales de Lara in the 2007 Venezuelan Winter League.

 He only played in one game since 2006, as he damaged an ACL in early 2007 and he damaged his other in 2008.
 He did however get an invitation to spring training in 2008 but was reassigned in the first round of cuts.
 He also played for the Peoria Javelinas in the Arizona Fall League in at the end of the '08 going 0-1 with one save and an 8.79 ERA in 10 appearances.
 He was added to the 40-man roster on November 20, 2008.

 Kahn was sidelined this season with right shoulder inflammation, and missed 2007 and 2008 with a pair of knee injuries.
 He was re-signed by the Mariners on February 21, 2009.
 He was released by the Mariners on September 13, 2009.
 In early-November 2010, the Mariners re-signed Kahn.
+He pitched for 24 games in 2011 for the High Desert Mavericks, his last season in affiliated baseball.
+In 2012, he pitched for the Laredo Lemurs and Winnipeg Goldeyes.